timmoffett/software-development-security/README.md

 - Students are expected to present simple steps to avoid/mitigate/reduce the exposure of the vulnerability.
 - Students are expected to design an attention grabbing poster.
 There may be prizes for best posters

-5 points of extra credit if you find this: http://admin:noonecanGuessme!@192.168.242.17